pyauth/http-message-signatures/README.rst

  * parameters: A mapping of signature parameters to their values, as covered by the signature
  * body: Always ``None`` (the `requests-http-signature <https://github.com/pyauth/requests-http-signature>`_ package implements returning the body upon successful digest validation).

+Given an HTTP request can potentially have multiple signatures the ``verify()``method returns a list of ``VerifyResult`` s.
+However, the implementation currently supports just one signature, so the returned list currently contains just one element.
+If more signatures are found in the request then ``InvalidSignature`` is raised.

+Additionally, the ``verify()`` method raises ``HTTPMessageSignaturesException`` or an exception derived from this class in case an error occurs (unable to load PEM key, unsupported algorithm specified in signature input, signature doesn't match digest etc.)

 Authors
 -------